How Bail Applications Are Handled in the Supreme Court: What to Expect

 2. Court Hearing

-• During the hearing, evidence in the form of documents and oral evidence from witnesses is called and the parties make submissions to the Court.
+During the hearing, documentary evidence and oral evidence may be presented.
+Both parties make submissions to the Court.

 3. Decision

-• The Judge may grant or refuse the application.
-If bail is granted, the Judge may impose any condition that they consider appropriate.
+The Judge will either grant or refuse bail.
+If granted, the Court may impose any conditions it considers appropriate.

 What to Expect During a Supreme Court Bail Hearing